 The bonds issued by the NJEFA are tax exempt and require annual and semiannual principal and interest payments, respectively, which commenced on November 1, 2014 for interest and May 1, 2015 for principal.
-Final payment is due on May 1, 2023.
+Final payment was due and paid on May 1, 2023.